How To Test Your Water Quality at Home in 5 Steps

 Some provide results quickly in your home while others must be mailed off to certified laboratories for extensive testing for more accurate results.
 Your budget and desired precision level of results will help you identify which of these options is right for you.

 • Test Strips: Typically the most budget-friendly option, test strips produce quick results.
-Depending on the brand you purchase, they may test for only one specific contaminant, such as lead, or for up to 20 different contaminants.
+Some brands may only test for one specific contaminant or for up to 20 different contaminants.

-• Laboratory Testing: The most accurate and thorough way to test your water is to obtain a kit from an EPA- or state-certified laboratory.
-Although it’s the most expensive and time-consuming method, many lab test kits are able to more precisely measure contaminant concentrations.
+• Laboratory Testing: Though the most expensive option, the most accurate and thorough way to test your water is to obtain a kit from an EPA- or state-certified laboratory.
 Some can test for more than 200 different types of contaminants.

 Let your concerns about your local drinking water determine which type of kit best suits your needs.
 Note that most of these kits are intended for one-time use.